Relevance of expert advice

 Step 2: Start by writing down what you love about your partner and what you like about your relationship.

-Step 3: Write down a list of areas that need improvement and that you are not happy with.
+Step 3: Write down a list of areas that need improvement and that you are not happy with it.

-If you are working with a partner do your best to phrase these in a non-confrontational way.
-Agree that you won’t blame each other and keep focused on the outcome that is to find a way to save your relationship.
+If you are working with a partner, do your best to phrase these in a non-confrontational way.
+I agree that you won’t blame each other and keep focused on the outcome that is to find a way to save your relationship.

 The good news is that there are lots of things you can be doing to rescue a floundering marriage, even if only one person is committed to doing so.

 - Be thoughtful and do something every day to let your partner know you love them.
 Acts of kindness, however small, can mean a lot and remind your partner how much you care about them.